crisbee/IntroToDataPowerOnDockerLab/README.md

 a868e8dd216b
 END NOTE

-Use the below commands to push your ocnfiguraiton file to your ghithub repository.
+Use the below commands to push your configuration file to your GitHub repository.

 ````console
 cd ~/IntroToDataPowerOnDockerLab